tinax8774/cyoa-project-timetravel/home/10-years.md

-You have went back in time to when you were a toddler. **Click below to enter your childhood.**
+You have went back in time ten years and your living your old past back. **Click below to enter your childhood.**

 [childhood](childhood.md)